volkovro/linux-workspace/README.md

 *Your needs may be broader than mine.
 Edit the **Dockerfile** and **docker-compose.yml** according to your needs.*

 ***Caution!***
-* ***Adding apt-get upgrade to the RUN clause will break build***
-* ***Git changes the newline character by default, which can cause problems when building the image.
+ ***Git changes the newline character by default, which can cause problems when building the image.
 Comment on anything Vim-related, or study [THIS](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration "git-scm.com") and take action.***
 ##
 License MIT©